CAT supportsite: Digital assessment with Remindo

 • Step 5

-Save this new set of questions as a new recipe by clicking the Save question set to new recipe button.
-See Recipe: copying a set of questions.
+Save this new set of questions as a new blueprint by clicking the Save question set to new blueprint button.
+See Blueprint: copying a set of questions.

 Exmaple: If three questions are selected from a Rule with the questions A, B, C, D, and E, one student will be presented with questions A, B, and D, while another student will be presented with questions B, D, and E.